 There are several options for getting around Cuba while travelling.

 Cuba has an incredibly well connected & affordable bus service, private transfers, and of course self-drive.

 The official language of Cuba is Spanish.
-It is customary to greet your hosts or locals with Señor and Señora, and you’ll notice that locals address each other as Compañero!
+It is customary to greet your hosts or locals as señor and señora, and you’ll notice that locals address each other as compañero.

-The majority of the country is Christian, mostly Roman Catholic, whilst Santería and Abakúa are two Afro-Cuban religions that are also practised widely across Cuba.
-There are also very small Jewish, Hindu and Muslim communities.
+The majority of the country is Roman Catholic, while Santería and Abakúa have followers of two Afro-Cuban religions that are also practised widely across Cuba.
+There are very small Jewish, Hindu and Muslim communities too.

-The Cubans love going out, dancing and dressing up and impromptu dancing in the main plazas is pretty commonplace.
+Cubans love going out, dancing and dressing up, with impromptu dancing in the main plazas commonplace.
 Festivals are also popular – take the Fire Festival in Santiago de Cuba, known locally as “La fiesta del fuego”.
 It takes place in early July and celebrates the local traditions and culture of the Caribbean people.
 You’ll feel cultural influences from Brazil, the Dominican Republic, Jamaica, Trinidad and others, getting a real flavour of the Caribbean spirit.
-Lasting over a week long, you’ll experience everything from passionate dance routines, famous firework displays, live spoken word and poetry, alongside a wealth of theatrical performances.
+Lasting over a week, you’ll experience everything from passionate dance routines, famous firework displays, live spoken word and poetry, along with a wealth of theatrical performances.